ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ## Provisioning with Terraform
 {: #provisioning-terraform}

-If you use Terraform to manage your infrastructure, the [{{site.data.keyword.cloud_notm}} provider for Terraform](/docs/terraform?topic=terraform-getting-started) supports provisioning {{site.data.keyword.databases-for}} deployments.
-A sample Terraform configuration file is on the [Cloud Databases resources](/docs/terraform?topic=terraform-databases-resources) documentation page.
+If you use Terraform to manage your infrastructure, the [{{site.data.keyword.cloud_notm}} provider for Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) supports provisioning {{site.data.keyword.databases-for}} deployments.
+A sample Terraform configuration file is on the [Cloud Databases resources](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: .external} documentation page.

 ## List of Additional Parameters
 {: #provisioning-parameters}